 It can include: control of how the money is spent, restricting access to money, stopping the victim from earning money, stealing a partner's identity, money, credit or property.

-The Purple Purse –the Allstate Foundation’s program to help victims of domestic violence through financial empowerment calls financial abuse “the Invisible weapon”.
+The Allstate Foundation’s Domestic Violence Program (formerly Purple Purse) that helps victims of domestic violence through financial empowerment calls financial abuse “the Invisible weapon”.
 Why?
 According to the Purple Purse:

 “Physical abuse leaves bruises and scars.
 Financial abuse is an Invisible Weapon that traps victims in abusive relationships.
 The number one reason domestic violence survivors stay or return to an abusive relationship is that they don’t have the financial resources to break free.
 In 99% of domestic violence cases, financial abuse helps keep victims trapped in the abusive relationship”.